 ⛔️ SI, VA BENE ➛ WRONG

-The adverb of affirmation is written with a grave accent
+Write the adverb of affirmation with a grave accent.

 ✅ SÌ, VA BENE ➛ RIGHT